“I know a lot of doctors who can cure you,” said my co-worker when I told him the distance I was planning to walk.

 He was already on the tracks and I could not stop him.
 I was afraid to talk because I did not want to distract him.
 I prayed for Tom and looked to the right and to left to see if any train was coming.
 I got so scared my heart was racing.
 Then I saw Tom's headlight disappear.
 'What if he slips or falls over there,' I thought.
 Finally, I saw his headlamp reappear.
 He was coming back.
 There was no way for us to go down to the trail on the other side.
 I did not care!
 I was grateful Tom had made it safely over the tracks.

 After one mile, we finally got off the trail.
 The distance we walked to get there was the same distance we would have walked if we could have gone forward.
-At 12:20 am we walked into a hotel.
+At 12:20 am we arrived at our hotel.
+We have walked 100 Kilometers!
 "Bitter sweet," said Tom.
 I agreed.
 We had walked the distance but we had not seen the end of the canal after walking along it for so long.
+But we were happy to have made it.

 Thank you FreeWalkers! :)